 Falconer's Hugh Bedient pitched for the Boston Red Sox from 1912-14 and compiled a 58-53 record with a 3.08 ERA.
-His rookie year of 1912 was Bedient's best when he compiled an 20-9 record and 2.92 ERA.
-That same season he faced Christy Mathewson of the New York Giants in the third game of the World Series and defeated him 3-2 on a three-hitter.
+His rookie year of 1912 was Bedient's best when he compiled a 20-9 record and a 2.92 ERA.
+That same season he faced Christy Mathewson of the New York Giants in the pivotal fifth game of the World Series and defeated him 2-1 on a three-hitter.
 He also faced Mathewson in the seventh game and was taken out after seven innings with the score tied 1-1.
 Boston went on to win the game in 10 innings 3-2.